-- Emission factors obtained by combining several Ecoinvent datasets through processing in the Simapro environment; - Emission factors obtained through information in valid Environmental Product Declarations (EPDs) published on the public registers of the Programme Operator to the International EPD System14.
+- Dataset of Ecoinvent v3.10; - Dataset of World Food LCA Database (WFLDB); - Emission factors obtained by combining several Ecoinvent datasets through processing in the Simapro environment; - Emission factors obtained through information in valid Environmental Product Declarations (EPDs) published on the public registers of the Programme Operator to the International EPD System.
 It should be noted that the EPDs used do not refer to the specific suppliers of the companies, but were used to represent the impacts related to semi-finished products for which no representative datasets are available; - Emissions factors from the Exiobase database v3.8.2.
 These emissions factors enable a correlation between the expenditure made in a specific product sector and the related emissions.
-The correctness of the factors used was verified by comparing the previous series referring to 2019 (contained in the same source file) with the one reported in the Climatiq portal15, thereby confirming the correctness of the calculations made.
+The correctness of the factors used was verified by comparing the previous series referring to 2019 (contained in the same source file) with the one reported in the Climatiq portal, thereby confirming the correctness of the calculations made.